-- Cheese, Grommit! – You don’t have to be an Aardman Animation fan to be fascinated by the world of fine cheese.
+> Cheese, Grommit!
+You don’t have to be an Aardman Animation fan to be fascinated by the world of fine cheese.
 The high end of the cheese business, with its artisanal producers and huge variety of flavor, is very reminiscent of the wine industry.
-But as we’re discovering in consumer research for the Oregon Cheese Guild, there are some tricky differences too.
-The whole issue of how cheese is merchandised at retail has layers of complexity that make the wine aisle seem simple, with interesting trade-offs between visibility, packaging and graphics.
+But it’s a different world when it comes to packaging.
+There are important trade-offs between visibility, preservation and the amount of producer information.
 Not only that, but there are strange variations in perceived value whether priced by pound or piece.
-Based on feedback from retailers and producers, there hasn’t been much research in the gourmet cheese category.
-If you’re out there and curious, or know of someone else doing this, let’s talk!
+We are in the midst of updating our cheese packaging research, including the ground-breaking work with the Oregon Cheese Guild, so stay tuned.